Batman Forever 1997

 It doesn't matter that Tim Burton is listed as the producer on Batman Forever.
 With Joel Shumacher directing, this film begins the disastrous 2-year glide toward the 1997 Batman and Robin, where Warners/Shumacher/Clooney managed to junk the money-making franchise in a way that made the core Bat-fans rather angry* and it took almost a decade to get Bruce Wayne back into the mega-theatres (with Chris Nolan's Batman Begins).

-But, be that as it may, Batman Forever is not Batman and Robin, and there's still some grand guignoll Bat-opera utilized from the Tim Burton form.
-Though Shumacher's movie here utilizes the 1966 Batman template of throwing big name stars onto the screen in the first few minutes to get the big entrances out of the way (or maybe to just thrust into the face of the theatergoer that Warners is giving you major star entertainment, not just comic books, which maybe points to a bit of a sheepish inferiority complex about the pop-culture source material).
+But, be that as it may, Batman Forever is not Batman and Robin, and there's still some grand guignol Bat-opera pulled from the Tim Burton form.
+Though Shumacher's movie here utilizes the 1966 Batman template of throwing big name stars onto the screen in the first few minutes to get the big entrances out of the way (or maybe to just thrust into the face of the theatergoer that Warners is giving you major star entertainment, not just comic books.
+Does that point to a sheepish inferiority complex about the pop-culture source material, or maybe panic over Batman 1989 being a gigantic hit, but Batman Returns a more modest money-maker?)

 We get jokes right off the 'bat' with the script from Lee Batchler, Janet Batchler, and Akiva Goldman: we look at the 1995 Batmobile (more Buck Rogers rocketship than Batmobile) and we get a tiny spotlight trained on star Val Kilmer's lips as he stands stoically listening to Alfred (Michael Gough) ask him if he should take a sandwich with him as he is going into Gotham to fight crime.
 Batman responds "I'll get drive-through."